 Driving to a dr appt and realizing I have two kids and two carseats 😱

 My mom.
 There are no words for her!!
 I am so in debt to her for all she did while she was here.
 She cooked, cleaned, organized, rocked, played, comforted, and reassured.
 One day, I hope to be like her!
 She is a hero to me.

 The tiniest details meant the most to me.
 Like her buying Biscoff cookies for me at Costco. :) And Ghiradelli brownies.

 One of my favorite roasts she makes.
 I always fail when making it (meat is tough).
 But twice she has helped me make it while visiting me, and it has turned out.
 Must just be her touch!

-She bought this from Target a few times and MAN did it cure any hormones and sleep-less nights.
-Sooooo yummy!
+She bought this from Target a few times and man did it cure any hormones and sleep-less nights.
+So yummy!

-Saying goodbye to her was so hard.
-SO hard!!
+Saying goodbye to her was so hard!
 I love you, momma.

 Welcome to the world, Carter boy!